tillbiskup/aspecd/docs/roadmap.rst

 * Analysis and tabular representation of data

-  * tabular representation: tablib or similar?
+  * Task for tabular representation

 * Report task: